mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Used in chapters to orient the reader

-**Incorporating gesture and wider movement in analysis of vignettes**
+**Incorporating  movement around the room in analysis**

 The 360 camera allowed for side by side analyis of the group, pair or individual working.
 Due to the layout these were cluster often around a laptop.

 In the initial stages of transcription and description having this data was extremely useful to disambiguate spoken statements.

-As a personal experience of describing and transcribing even thought it was a significant amount of work to syncronise and then to play both video sources side by side, the additional information really aided the description process in adding detail to the interpretations of motivations of participants.
+As a personal experience of describing and transcribing even thought it was a significant amount of work to synchronise and then to play both video sources side by side, the additional information really aided the description process in adding detail to the interpretations of motivations of participants.

+For an example see the vignette in appendix 6.x (Suzanna and Olivia) chapter 6 which details the movement and behaviours of the child away from the computer as an example of legitimate peripheral activity.

+**Simple gesture analysis**

 In some exchanges, 360 data was vital to explain spoken word.

-For an example see the vignette in chapter 6.
+This helped clarify some things that were unclear from audio and screen capture data.

+For example, deictic referencing, where unclear statements were clafied with pointing or other gestures was common.
+Such gesture were used often  to clarify game movements on screen, or in one case a software procedure of cropping an image.

 #### Analysis of the evolution of the programme resources created